Read time: 5 minutes

 • When files or folders are shared in a Channel chat, these files are uploaded to the Channel’s folder within the document library of SharePoint Online so that it is available to all team members.

-You can employ the inherent features to protect your files when uploading them to OneDrive for Business or SharePoint.
-Similar to Exchange Online, the Recycle Bin automatically retains all deleted files.
-In SharePoint Online, users have the option to restore items within a 93-day retention period before the oldest ones are permanently deleted.
+You can use the built-in capabilities to safeguard these files when you upload them to OneDrive for Business or SharePoint.
+Like Exchange Online, the Recycle Bin holds all deleted files by default.
+Users in SharePoint Online can recover objects for 93 days (retention period) before the oldest ones are removed.

-The Retention policies in Data lifecycle management help you in creating better retention policies for shielding shared data in MS Teams.Retention policies
+The Retention policies in Data lifecycle management help you in creating better retention policies for shielding shared data in Microsoft Teams.Retention policies

-You have the option to access the Microsoft Teams Admin Center and disable message deletion within the Teams messaging policy applied to users within the environment.go to the Microsoft Teams Admin Center
+You can go to the Microsoft Teams Admin Center and turn off message deletion for the Teams messaging policy that is applied to the users in the environment.go to the Microsoft Teams Admin Center

-While these policies may not directly facilitate the backup of Microsoft Teams, they do serve the purpose of preventing inadvertent deletion of critical data.
-To impose restrictions on file deletion, it is necessary to establish a new permission role.
-This can be accomplished by adding a role and assigning the relevant permissions within the SharePoint site.
+These policies do not directly help take Microsoft Teams backup, but in turn, help to avoid accidental deletion of important data.
+To restrict file deletion, you need to create a new permission role.
+This can be done by adding a role and appropriate permission in the SharePoint site.

 1. Move to the Microsoft Teams Admin Center.